-The trail is divided into three sections, all easily accessible from the pretty lakeside settlement of Kinloch, a short drive from Taupō.
-Ride all three over two or three days or pick individual rides according to your fitness, experience and available time.
+The trail is divided into four sections, all easily accessible from the pretty lakeside settlement of Kinloch, a short drive from Taupō.
+Ride all four over two or three days or pick individual rides according to your fitness, experience and available time.
 Shuttles and a boat taxi can help you piece it together.

 - spectacular gorges, ravines & waterfalls

 - epic views of Lake Taupō & Tongariro National Park